Climate of Australia: Western Australia

 An exception to this is the northern tropical regions.
 The Kimberley has an extremely hot monsoonal climate with average annual rainfall ranging from 500 to 1500 mm, but there is a very long dry season of 7 months from April to November.
 Eighty-five per cent of the state's runoff occurs in the Kimberley, but because it occurs in violent floods and because of the insurmountable poverty of the generally shallow soils, development has only taken place along the Ord River.

 Australia's tropical/subtropical location and cold waters off the western coast make most of Western Australia a hot desert with aridity a marked feature of a greater part of the continent.
 These cold waters produce precious little moisture needed on the mainland.
 A 2005 study by Australian and American researchers investigated the desertification of the interior, and suggested that one explanation was related to human settlers who arrived about 50,000 years ago.

 Snowfall in the state is rare, and typically only in the Stirling Range near Albany, the southwesternmost point in WA, the only mountain range far enough south and with sufficient elevation.
 More rarely, snow can fall on the nearby Porongurup Range.
 Snow outside these areas is a major event; it usually occurs in hilly areas of south-western Australia.
 The most widespread low-level snow occurred on 26 June 1956 when snow was reported in the Perth Hills, as far north as Wongan Hills and as far east as Salmon Gums.
 However, even in the Stirling Range, snowfalls rarely exceed 5 cm and rarely settle for more than one day.

-The highest observed maximum temperature of 50.7 C was recorded at Mardie Station on 19 February 1998.
+The highest observed maximum temperature of 50.7 C was recorded at Onslow on 13 January 2022.
 The lowest minimum temperature recorded was -7.2 C at Eyre Bird Observatory on 17 August 2008.